 These type of drivers are specific to your motherboard, and not your processor.
 So to find the correct drivers for your system, you will need to see your system or motherboard manufacturer's Web site.

 - Chipset software

-Software designed for your motherboard’s chipset would be found on the Intel Chipset support site.
-It is not available for download from the Intel® processor support site.
+Software designed for your motherboard’s chipset would be found on the Chipset Software Hardware Support site.
+It is not available for download from the Intel® Processor support site.

 - Processor Identification Utilities

-There are two utilities designed to help you identify your Intel® processor.
-Download them here.
+There are two utilities designed to help you identify your Intel® Processor.
+Download them at Intel® Processor Identification Utilities.